 The exciting schedule of performances in November follows an October which saw LA-based Brightwork New Music tour Rosenblum’s 2013 composition Falling throughout California.
 The composition for soprano and chamber ensemble, which was commissioned by the Barlow Endowment and premiered by the Pittsburgh New Music Ensemble, takes its name from James Dickey’s poem about a flight attendant who fell from a plane to her death when the emergency exit door detached in mid-flight.

-Both pieces can be heard on New Focus Recording’s all-Rosenblum album Lament/Witches Sabbath and is available wherever fine music is sold and on all major streaming services.
+Both pieces can be heard on New Focus Recording’s all-Rosenblum album Lament/Witches Sabbath, available wherever fine music is sold and on all major streaming services.

 Listen to Mathew Rosenblum discuss the inspiration for Lament/Witches' Sabbath on the Music at Pitt Podcast.